About This Blog

 The thinker challenges current prejudices.
 He disturbs the complacent.
 He obstructs the busy pragmatists.
 He questions the very foundation of all around him, and in so doing throws doubt upon aims, motives, and purposes which those running affairs have neither time nor patience to investigate.
 The thinker is a nuisance.

-We hope to be a nuisance to the typical Christian establishment, challenging its communities to think rather than accept; to feel rather than to shut down; to live rather than survive.
-There are no sacred cows here at The Unedited Life – no topic that we won’t talk about, no cherished belief that’s above doubt and questioning.
-We invite you to join us in our journey.
-Dialogue and conversation are the most that we hope to inspire from this small corner of the web…so pull up a chair, grab a latte, and join us over in the comments section or the forum.
+I hope to be a nuisance to the typical Christian establishment, challenging its communities to think rather than accept; to feel rather than to shut down; to live rather than survive.
+There are no sacred cows here at The Unedited Life – no topic that we won’t talk about, no cherished belief that is above doubt and questioning.
+I invite you to join me in this journey.
+Dialogue and conversation are the most that I can hope to inspire from this small corner of the web.
+So pull up a chair, grab a latte, and join me over in the comments.